 Plasma is the liquid component of blood and is mostly made of water.
 Plasma carries blood cells and other substances around our body.

 Lifeblood manufactures three plasma products as described below.

 Fresh Frozen Plasma (Clinical plasma)

 Plasma is the liquid component of blood.
 Fresh frozen plasma is used to replace clotting factors and also by patients who need to quickly reverse the effects of blood thinning medications.
-More information can be found under the 'What's in a bag of plasma?' webpage.
+More information can be found in the 'I need to know about fresh frozen plasma (FFP)' fact sheet.

 Plasma for fractionation